 Panhellenic Council

 Overview: Recruitment is the mutual selection process through which potential new members (PNMs) meet active members of sorority chapters.
-Over four days, PNMs will visit all thirteen Panhellenic chapters and have the opportunity to find out what sorority life at UC Berkeley is all about.
+Over four days, PNMs will visit all thirteen Panhellenic chapters and have the opportunity to research each individual chapter for information about joining.
 As the week progresses, both the chapters and the potential new members narrow down their selections.
 On the final day of recruitment, after a mutual bid-matching process, PNMs receive an invitation to join a chapter.

 When does it take place: Formal recruitment begins the first week of classes in the fall semester.
 You must register at least one-week prior.
 There are informal recruitment opportunities in the spring, but the chapters that will recruit vary.